-As the most senior pupils in the school many of the Y2 boys enjoy positions of responsibility and the opportunities to set a shining example to others.
+As the most senior pupils in the school many of the Y2 children enjoy positions of responsibility and the opportunities to set a shining example to others.

 They may be awarded roles such as House Captain, Deputy House captain, a variety of sports captaincies and the honour of acting as an ambassador for the School on Open Mornings.

-Boys are encouraged to assess and recognise their progress as they work towards learning targets that they have set alongside their teachers.
-They work both individually and in small groups thus enabling each boy to progress confidently.
+Children are encouraged to assess and recognise their progress as they work towards learning targets that they have set alongside their teachers.
+They work both individually and in small groups thus enabling each child to progress confidently.
 We maintain strong, supportive home/school links as the boys prepare for the transition to their next school.

-Our aim is to ensure that the boys remain highly motivated and enthusiastic learners as they face the challenges of this selective process.
-We offer many opportunities for the boys to develop additional interests and skills as they take part in many of the School's sports teams and perform in the annual school musical.
+Our aim is to ensure that the children remain highly motivated and enthusiastic learners as they face the challenges of this selective process.
+We offer many opportunities for the children to develop additional interests and skills as they take part in many of the School's sports teams and perform in the annual school musical.